waytohealth/policies/docs/index.md

 Mappings of HIPAA Rules to WayToHealth controls are covered in [§2](02-hipaa_inheritance.md).

-These policies are based on the open source policies published by Datica Inc. [here](https://github.com/catalyzeio/policies) and modified significantly to incorporate policies and procedures at Penn Medicine and Way To Health.
+These policies are based on the open source policies originally published by Datica Inc. and modified significantly to incorporate policies and procedures at Penn Medicine and Way To Health.

-**This policy was last updated on June 28, 2023**
+**This policy was last updated on June 29, 2023**